keeprocking/pygelf/README.rst

 Extra fields
 ============

-If you need to include some dynamic fields into your logs, add them to record by using LoggingAdapter or logging.Filter and create handler with extra_fields set to True.
+If you need to include some dynamic fields into your logs, add them to record by using LoggingAdapter or logging.Filter and create handler with include_extra_fields set to True.
 All the non-trivial fields of the record will be sent to graylog2 with '\_' added before the name

  Example: